Uruguayan American School

 • MEDIA CENTER

-At UAS we believe play is an important vehicle for developing self-regulation and promoting language, cognition, and social competence.
-Through play, children learn to take turns, negotiate with peers, solve problems, cope with disappointment, listen and empathize.
-Imaginative play requires planning higher-level thinking, cognitive skills, math skills, and language skills.
+At UAS, we firmly believe that play is a vital tool for fostering self-regulation while promoting language, cognition, and social competence.
+Through play, children learn essential skills such as taking turns, negotiating with peers, problem-solving, coping with disappointment, and practicing active listening and empathy.
+Furthermore, imaginative play stimulates higher-level thinking, cognitive abilities, math, and language skills.

-At UAS we believe that development and learning advance when children are engaged and challenged.
-We also understand that every child develops at his/her unique pace, with stops and starts, regressions, and transitions.
-Our teachers respect students’ different learning rates, attentively monitoring their progress and providing additional support to ensure that they understand a concept or develop a skill.
+Our core belief at UAS is that development and learning thrive when children are actively engaged and face challenges.
+We also recognize that each child develops at their own unique pace, experiencing stops, starts, regressions, and transitions along the way.
+Consequently, our teachers deeply respect the varying learning rates of students, diligently monitoring their progress and offering additional support to ensure a comprehensive understanding of concepts and skills.

 OUR PROGRAM